Updated: Jan 20

 Address other, contributing or underlying causes of anxiety:

-In my medical practice, I typically assess thyroid function, fasting blood sugar levels, sleep disorders and much more to rule out any underlying contributors to disrupted mental health.
+In my medical practice, I typically assess thyroid function, fasting blood sugar levels, sleep disorders, adrenal disorders, hormone imbalance and much more to rule out any underlying contributors to disrupted mental health.
 Learn more in my separate blog Here.

 Ensure The Safety & Quality of Your Supplement